md-moijul/july-juddah/docs/architecture.md

-# July Smriti Certificate Portal Fullstack Architecture Document
+# July Juddah Certificate Portal Fullstack Architecture Document

-This document outlines the complete fullstack architecture for the July Smriti Certificate Portal (V1.0), including the frontend implementation, the serverless backend for PDF generation, and their integration.
+This document outlines the complete fullstack architecture for the July Juddah Certificate Portal (V1.0), including the frontend implementation, the serverless backend for PDF generation, and their integration.
 It serves as the single source of truth for AI-driven development, ensuring consistency across the entire technology stack.

 | Date | Version | Description | Author |
 | :--- | :--- | :--- | :--- |